 Barsch cited Wirecutter and other sources in estimating that refrigerators should generally last 10 to 15 years.
 “Research done in Europe suggests that refrigerator lifespan has decreased over the past couple of decades—down from an average lifespan of 20 years in 2000,” Barsch said.
 She said that while refrigerators don’t last as long as they used to, they are more energy-efficient.
 “Fortunately, legislators in Europe are working to make sure refrigerators are not only more energy-efficient while in use, but also more repairable over the course of their entire lifespan,” Barsch added.

 Why trust us?

 At Top Ten Reviews, we recommend the best products to enhance your life.
-As expert curators, we handpick products based on quality and usefulness to positively impact your day-to-day, from cart to doorstep.
+As experts, we handpick products based on quality and usefulness to positively impact your life.
 We take our responsibility seriously — testing products, reading reviews, and sourcing knowledgeable outlets to ensure our selections are worthy of your time and money.
-We deliver detailed product overviews, balancing objective information with subjective opinions, so making the best choice for your home and lifestyle is as easy as possible.
+Our detailed product overviews balance objective information with subjective opinions, so making the best choice for your home and lifestyle is easy.